-Industrial SDN networks require a highly-available control plane.
+Industrial SDN networks require a highly available control plane.
 The control plane may require an in-band or out-of-band control plane realization depending on the exact use case.
-In-band control plane revolves around reusing the physical SDN data plane to host the control plane flows - i.e., the control traffic exchanged between the SDN Controller and switches shares the same network as the application flows.
+In-band control (IBC) plane revolves around reusing the physical SDN data plane to host the control plane flows - i.e., the control traffic exchanged between the SDN Controller and switches shares the same network as the application flows.
 In contrast to in-band, the out-of-band-control plane relies on exclusive physical links for interconnection of the controller and managed switches.
 The wind park Use Case 1 assumes an in-band deployment, so to minimize the Capital Expenditures (CAPEX) related to out-of-band cabling requirements.
 By means of an automated network bootstrapping procedure, the SSC guarantees a robust and resilient control plane configuration at network runtime.

-The robustness to controller failures is ensured by bootstrapping a multi-controller state replication design as described in Section 4.7.
+The robustness to controller failures is ensured by a multi-controller state replication design as described in Section 4.7.

-To handle the data plane failures, and their effect on the control plane flows, redundant control flow embedding can be leveraged.
+To handle the data plane failures, and their effect on the control plane flows, redundant control flow embedding is leveraged in the final implementation of Boootstrapping Manager.
 While recent works propose slower, restoration-based techniques in industrial scenarios, industrial scenarios typically use 1+1 protection by duplicating controller-to-controller and controller-to-switch TCP-based flows on maximally disjoint paths, thereby ensuring zero packet loss for control flows, at the expense of doubled bandwidth requirements per control flow connection.
 Since these typically have low bandwidth requirements, we do not consider it a crucial drawback in our approach.

 Enabling point-to-point connectivity in OpenDaylight and reference VirtuWind implementations requires manual or scripted specification of end-points to be interconnected by the network flows.
 This would lead to a large manual effort complexity due to a high number of infrastructural services necessary by SEMIoTICS components in the field and backend layer that require such connectivity.
-To this end, we will extend the Bootstrapping Manager from VirtuWind project, to support an automated instantiation of network services for infrastructural network flows (e.g., Thing Directory synchronization, IoT Gateway <-> Router <-> Internet flows) as required by the SEMIoTICS use cases to minimize the scenario deployment efforts.
+To this end, we have extended the Bootstrapping Manager and VTN Manager modules from VirtuWind project, to support an automated instantiation of network services for infrastructural network flows (e.g., Thing Directory synchronization, IoT Gateway <-> Router <-> Internet flows) as required by the SEMIoTICS use cases to minimize the scenario deployment efforts.
+More details on this aspect are given in the VTN Manager Section 4.3.3.
+In the remainder of this Section, we discuss the final design of in-band control plane bootstrapping in SEMIoTICS.